sahithyandev/s1/src/content/docs/fluid-mechanics/dynamics/03-conservation-laws.md

 ## Conservation of energy

-Energy cannot be created nor destroyed, but can be converted from one form to another.
+Energy cannot be created nor destroyed.
+Can only be converted from one form to another.

 ## Conservation of momentum

-Unless a resultant force is exerted on a mass, it cannot gain or lose momentum.
+A mass cannot gain or lose momentum unless a resultant force is exerted on it.

 ### Momentum